CloudComputing-WS23/cloud-computing-WS23/README.md

 [Proposal](./PROPOSAL.md)

 # Documentation
+## Spring Boot Microservices Application
+Our Spring Boot Microservices application is a based on the implementations of [Thomas Vitale](https://github.com/ThomasVitale/cloud-native-spring-in-action/tree/main/PolarBookshop).
+In his implementations, he developed a bookshop consisting of five microservices (catalog, order, dispatcher, edge and config).
+Under the repositories of each microservice (README.md) we can see the endpoints they expose.

 ## Instrumenting Spring Boot Microservices with OpenTelemetry
 For the microservices (instrumented to send OpenTelemetry traces), a few settings need to be passed via environment variables in their Kubernetes deployments.
 These changes are already done in the deployment.yml files of each microservice's repo.